curious-machines/gp-data-transformer/docs/guide.md

 ## Simple Operators

-There is a very limited set of operations that can be performed on data inside of a generator:
+There is a limited set of operations that can be performed on data inside of an expression:

 - addition with numbers only
 - subtraction with numbers only